afterxleep/afterxleep.github.io/_posts/2020-07-01-combine-and-protocols-in-swift.md

 }
 ```

-It works, but it does not look good, as we are now coupling the View, ViewModel and Model together there, so let's instantiate our ViewModel and Model separately and inject them into our View.
+It works, but it does not look good, as we are now mashing the View, ViewModel and Model together there.
+Let's better instantiate our ViewModel and Model separately and inject them into our View.

 First, let's update our View and remove the initialization for the ViewModel.